 Moose Lake Cabin provides access to hunting, fishing, hiking or just relaxing.
-Participants must have Montana licenses to hunt or fish.
 Fishing for brook and cutthroat trout is excellent in the area.
 The Middle Fork of Rock Creek as well as Copper Creek and other smaller creeks are close by.
 It is illegal to target Bull Trout, if caught they must be released immediately with minimal handling.
 Participants must have Montana licenses to hunt or fish.

 Visitors also enjoy snowmobiling, cross country skiing, and snowshoeing in the area during the winter.
 Various weather conditions can increase avalanche danger in the area; visitors are encouraged to carry proper backcountry equipment, including a beacon, shovel and probe while recreating.

 Hiking and horseback riding trails lead into the Anaconda-Pintler Wilderness.
 There are three trailheads in the area, none more than a six mile drive from the cabin.
 As a reminder, pelletized or certified weed seed free feed and straw is required in all National Forests in Montana.

 Reservations are nonrefundable unless extenuating circumstances warrant otherwise.
 Determination will be made on a case by case basis.